stacksimplify/azure-aks-kubernetes-masterclass/11-Delegate-Domain-from-AWS-Route53-to-Azure-DNS/README.md

-# Deletegate Domain to Azure DNS
+# Delegate Domain to Azure DNS

 ## Step-01: Introduction
 - Understand about